ZachGoldberg/zachsLapRender/README.md

 TODO:
+ - Fix audio for 2nd half of "split" gopro videos
  - Render a whole session at a time
  - Show current and last laptime in a box somewhere
  - Upload multiple laps to a YT Folder